Laggii/itplanet-javacontest2/README.md

 /res/ folder contains copy of .csv files with tables which I used to analyse

+Shittiest code ever I wrote.
+You have been !warned!

 As result I got 2nd place.